Quick Links to switch to low carbon electricity:

-Electricity from the Grid into your home is a mixture from all the generation sources in the UK, whoever you pay for the service.
-However, by choosing an energy company that sells you electricity ‘from renewables’, the amount of clean power that is generated will increase and electricity from ‘dirty’ sources will decrease.
-See ElectricityInfo.org for the full list of energy companies and the 2013/14 regulatory data on their Fuel Mix.
+Electricity coming from the Grid into your home will always be a mixture from all the generation sources in the UK, whoever you pay for the service.
+However, by choosing an energy company that only buys green electricity the amount of clean power that is generated will increase and electricity from ‘dirty’ sources will decrease.

 ‘Keep the Coal in the Hole’